 Continuing up the highway past the main visitors’ areas you can continue in the park all the way up to Rainbow Point and Yovimpa Point which is the top of the park at 9100 ft.
 These 2 spots are a must see, as Rainbow Point overlooks the entire park to the north, and Yovimpa Point offers views of the entire Grand Staircase all the way down to Lake Powell, and the North Rim of the Grand Canyon.
 There are several impressive stopping points along the road as well including great views of Thunder Mountain which was the model for Disney’s Great Thunder Mountain Railroad.

 Hiking in Bryce National Park is absolutely fantastic.
+Just make sure you bring all the right supplies to have a great day.
 There are all kinds of trails.
 There is a paved “Shared Use” trail that runs from the shuttle station about 5 miles into the park ending at Inspiration Point.
 Plans are underway to extend it even farther.
 There are many trails that run down into the canyon and back up to the rim and even one that will take you to the town of Tropic at the base of the canyon.

 If you are not able for the hike back up to the rim, using this trail to connect into the park trails and out again is a great way to see the base of the hoodoos without the heavy incline.
 If you prefer to view your hoodoos from above, the rim trail runs the length of the main park and is even paved in a small area between Sunrise and Sunset Points.

 The drive out is about 20 miles to the end and begins with a dramatic uphill climb just past the Visitors Center.
 At the top, you will have stunning views of the Moab Valley and Moab fault which follows the highway below.
 As you travel deeper into the park, each stopping point has trails that will lead to the various arches and other formations.
-Some are very near the road with short easy trails to access the arches directly, and some require some pretty strenuous hiking.
+Some of the best hikes in Arches National Park are very near the road with short easy trails to access the arches directly, and some require some pretty strenuous hiking.

 This park, while not a busy as Zion or Bryce, does get a lot of traffic.
 During the summer months, there is a long line at the entrance each morning at about 9 am.
 Since there are no shuttles here- the parking areas at each stopping point can get full.
 Prepare to wait and drive around for a parking spot.
 Then prepare to wait your turn to get that amazing photo of your family inside the arch.
 Crowds aside, the views are worth every minute spent getting there.